-Appendix C – Model validation using telemetry data
+Appendix D – Model validation using telemetry data

 We performed a qualitative validation of the lynx model predictions using tracks from collared female residents.
-The map below (Fig. C.1) shows the simulated territory occupancy with darker green colors representing areas most often occupied by female territories across simulation replicates (main text, Fig. 4).
+The map below (Fig. D.1) shows the simulated territory occupancy with darker red colors representing areas most often occupied by female territories across simulation replicates and blue the least occupied (main text, Fig. 5).
 We overlaid GPS and VHF paths from collared female residents on the map.
-Data for the Vosges-Palatinate consist in two females in the Palatinate Forest (Germany) and one in the Vosges Mountains (France) (locations recorded in 2017-2018; Scheid et al., 2021).
-Data in the Jura represent four females in France and 13 in Switzerland (locations recorded in 1988-1998; Breitenmoser-Würsten, Zimmermann, et al., 2007).
+Data in the Vosges-Palatinate consist in two females in the Palatinate Forest (Germany) and one in the Vosges Mountains (France) (locations recorded in 2017-2018; Scheid et al., 2021).
+Data in the Jura represent four females in France and 13 in Switzerland (locations recorded in 1988-1998; Breitenmoser-Würsten, Zimmermann, et al., 2007b).
 Data in the Alps (Switzerland) represent 16 females (locations recorded in 1997-2000; Breitenmoser-Würsten et al., 2001).
 We show the full study area and four zoomed areas on the telemetry locations.
 Overall, the realized movements and territory emergence inferred from field data were coherent with the frequencies across simulation replicates of the territories defined by simulated lynx.
-Most of the recorded tracks were located in cells with a high frequency of territory occupancy and very few were located in cells where no territories were simulated.
+Very few telemetry locations fall in white and grey cells (i.e., non-breeding habitat and breeding habitat cells never selected as part of a female territory across the 100 simulation replicates respectively) and most of the recorded tracks were located in cells with a high frequency of territory occupancy across the simulation replicates.